KalessinD/perl_fork_utils/README.md

 ###### code

-          it's a code reference to executed in safe context
+          it's a code reference to be executed in safe context

 ###### args